×

 If you have not spent a lot of time in Vietnam, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "It depends on your personal preferences and financial situation.
 Buying a home in Vietnam can be a good option if you plan on staying in the country for a longer period of time, as it could be a sound investment opportunity.
 On the other hand, renting a home in Vietnam provides more flexibility and you are not tied to the maintenance and other financial responsibilities that come with buying a property.
-Ultimately, you should consider your particular circumstances when making your decision," remarked one member in Vietnam.
+Ultimately, you should consider your particular circumstances when making your decision," explained one person living in Vietnam.

 What do I need to know when buying property in Vietnam?